Reviewed Date: 09/27/2023

 Except in Davidson, Hamilton, and Knox counties, curbs, gutters or sidewalks may not be required in a subdivision outside the limits of a municipality in an area governed by a regional planning commission unless public water and sewage systems are available within 18 months after a subdivider requests plan approval.
 T.C.A. § 13-7-301.

-Plats submitted to a regional planning commission may be approved by the commission’s secretary if the subdivision has only two lots and meets all subdivision requirements, and provided further that no request for a variance has been requested.
+Plats submitted to a regional planning commission may be approved by the commission’s secretary if the subdivision has only two lots and meets all subdivision requirements, and provided further that no variance has been requested.
 T.C.A. § 13-3-402.

-In an area governed by a regional planning commission, it is a Class C misdemeanor for owners or their agents to sell or transfer land by reference to an unapproved subdivision or plat.
+In an area governed by a regional planning commission, the law prohibits owners or their agents from selling or transferring land by reference to an unapproved subdivision or plat.
 The county attorney or other official designated by the county commission may file an injunction against such a transfer.
 T.C.A. § 13-3-410.

 These requirements apply in multi-family residential, commercial, and industrial gated communities and facilities with a gate or barrier to block entrance to the facility or community from a public street.
 Additionally, these requirements are applicable only where the driveway or access road leading to the gate is 24 feet or more in width.
 T.C.A. §§ 13-8-101 et seq.